 results in the Compromise of a Relevant Private Key; or

-causes the Subscriber for the Certificate associated with any of the Keys in a) above (and in the case of the Contingency Symmetric Key, the DCC) to reasonably suspect that there has been a Compromise of any such Key,
+causes the Subscriber for the Certificate associated with any of the Keys in a) above to reasonably suspect that there has been a Compromise of any such Key,

 the provisions of this SMKI Recovery Procedure shall apply.

-The SMKI Recovery Procedure includes procedures which detail the obligations of the DCC, Subscribers and the SMKI PMA, in respect of recovery from Compromise or suspected Compromise of a Relevant Private Key as set out in Section 1.2 of this document.
+The SMKI Recovery Procedure includes procedures which detail the obligations of the DCC, Subscribers and the SMKI PMA, in respect of recovery from Compromise of a Relevant Private Key as set out in Section 1.2 of this document.

 The table as set out immediately below summarises the actions required and the section(s) of this document which contain the applicable recovery procedure(s).